Ralph Hamlin Jr Blvd, Abington, MA 02351, USA

 The woods here are primarily oak, beech and maple, with some birch and sumac, plus grapevines.
 Deer have been spotted here.
 Due to the proximity of the MBTA train tracks, and also the ambient sound of a busy playground, they seem less skittish about noise.

 Look beyond the name — it’s actually the Shumatuscacant River that flows through this property, not Beaver Brook.
-The Shumatuscacant is part of the Satucket River watershed; Beaver Brook is part of the Matfield River watershed.
-They both eventually flow into the Taunton River.
+(Beaver Brook is part of the Matfield River watershed.
+Both streams are part of the Taunton River watershed.)

 Historic Site: No